-Sketch B in Figure 12 shows a joint made by setting the miter arm at 45° to miter the two boards to form a 90° corner.
-To make this type of joint, set the bevel adjustment to zero and the miter arm to 45°.
+Sketch B in Figure 13 shows a joint made by setting the miter arm at 45° to miter the two boards to form a 90° corner.
+To make this type of joint, set the bevel adjustment to zero and the miter arm to 45° .
 Once again, position the wood with the broad flat side on the table and the narrow edge against the fence.
-The two sketches in Figure 12 are for four side objects only.